 It was a dream come true in a very real way.
 I had expected to be happy with the performances but what emerged was a group sound that very much surprised me bringing to life these tunes that previously had only been played on my piano at home.

-Here’s a track to enjoy before you rush out and buy the CD
+Here’s an excerpt from one of the tunes to listen to before you rush out and buy the CD!

 I’m playing this week with Mary Stallings Eric Reed and Matt Penman at the opening festivities at SFJAZZ.
 It’s humbling experience to say the least working with such great musicians and being around so many ridiculously amazing artists.
 A highlight was meeting and hearing Chick Corea who I have always admired.
 Also to meet and hear Jeff Ballard and Eric Harland has been a total blast.
 Between them and Brian Blade I think they are some of the greatest living musicians of the drumming variety.
 The SF Jazz Collective is a great group and the level of improv and mastery of these people is insane.